 What Special Attributes Do the Best Teachers Share?

-“Let’s look at a different section of this teacher evaluation form,” Mrs. Brown said.
+Again she sighed.
+Then for a few seconds she sat in thought.
+Finally, she leafed through the teacher evaluation form.
+“Let’s look at a different section of this document,” Mrs. Brown said.
 “Then I think you’ll understand.”

 Ms. Sneed looked at the page.
 Under the title “Leadership,” five competencies were listed:

 - Seek professional skills and knowledge.

 - Engage families in student learning.

 “You will notice,” said Mrs. Brown, “this page on leadership doesn’t even mention leading others.
 Instead, these teachers lead by example.
 They lead by doing.
 They’re simply not afraid to dive in.”

 The Best Teachers Work to Make the School a Better Place

 As a new teacher, Ms. Sneed was eager to learn more.
 “Go on,” she said.